A HELOC can be used for just about anything, but financial experts recommend a few uses.

 You Can Access Financing with Lower Fees and Costs

 The interest rates on a HELOC are generally lower than credit card interest.
 However, you can also access other types of funding.
-If you have a good credit score, it may cost less to take out a personal loan.
+If you have a good credit score, taking out a personal loan may cost less.
 A personal loan is unsecured, and you may even be able to access a larger amount of financing.

 A refinanced mortgage may be more cost-effective if you pay relatively high interest rates.
 You could negotiate new interest rates and different terms on the refinanced mortgage.
 Closing costs on a refinanced mortgage are higher than those you’ll pay for a HELOC, so weigh the costs against the savings.